ifly6/Communique/README.md

 3. Make sure that your telegram follows the rate limit by using the checkbox.

 4. Go to the recipients tab and add in your nations.
 There are a number of tags supported in the program as well as a NOT tag.
-  - Nations go individually on each line.
+  - Nations must be declared in the following syntax `nation:[name]`.
+They can be separated by commas or new lines.
-  - Regions go individually on each line with the following syntax `region:[name]`
+  - Regions must be declared with the following syntax `region:[name]` and can also be separated by commas or new lines.
-  - WA delegates and nations receive their own syntax as well: `WA:delegates` and `WA:members`
-  - To say 'not', put in a `/` before the tag
-  - For example, I can say: `region:europe` and `/imperium_anglorum`, which will send telegrams to everyone in Europe except Imperium Anglorum.
-Or, I could say `region:europe` and `/WA:members`, which would send telegrams to all residents of Europe who are not WA members.
-  - In version `2`, you can use an arrow operator, `->` to specify persons who are only in both groups.
-For example, the line `region:europe -> wa:members` would mean 'nations in Europe in (or, who are also) WA members'.
-  - In version `4`, you can now shuffle your pre-defined recipients randomly using the sorting flag in the toolbar.
-  - In version `5`, a local negation operator, `--`, can be used to specify nations in the first group to remove by the second group.
-Thus, the line `region:europe -- wa:members` would result in all non-WA European nations.
-This is also local, so the line `region:europe -> wa:delegate` can be used as well, adding the delegate of Europe to that list.
+  - There are three tags supported in Communique, `tag:wa`, `tag:delegates`, and `tag:new`.
+The first is the list of all World Assembly members.
+The second is the list of all World Assembly delegates.
+The third is a list of new nations.
+  - There are two filters which can be applied by prefixing `+` or `-`. `+` is an intersection operator, which requires that all preceding recipients also meet the criteria put with `+`. `-` is an exclusion operator, which requires that all preceding recipients be removed if they match criteria.
+  	- For example, `region:Europe +tag:WA` would find all members of Europe, and then return the list of nations which are also WA members.
+  	- `region:Europe -tag:WA` does the opposite, where it finds all member of Europe and then removes all WA members.
+  - This format system should be identical with the vanilla recipients system used in NationStates
   - In version `6`, a Recruitment wizard was added.
 Simply use `flag:recruit` (or go into the menu) as your recipient to bring it up.
 Note that `flag:recruit` is not compatible with sending a telegram to any other nations.
-You can also specify feeders to exclude from recruitment.
-This recruitment wizard only looks a the results of the new nation API call.
-Mass recruitment of pre-existing nations should be done by using the old format.
+You can also specify regions to exclude from recruitment using the `-region:[name]` syntax.

 5. Click the 'Parse' button to see a list of all your recipients.
 When ready, click the 'Send' button to send the telegrams.